Jumio/mobile-sdk-ios/README.md

 # Digital Identity
 As of Jumio iOS SDK 4.5.0, users may use their Digital Identity to verify their identity.
-For now 'ID by Mastercard' is the only Digital Identity provider currently supported by our SDK.
+For now 'Brazil CNH-e PDF' and 'ID by Mastercard' are the only Digital Identity providers currently supported by our SDK.

 If you want to enable Digital Identity verification for your account please [contact us](https://support.jumio.com).
 In case you are already set up to use Digital Identity verificaiton within your app, check out the integration steps explained [here](docs/integration_guide.md#digital-identity).